 With a focus on storytelling, this podcast uses music that creates a mood for engaging stories.

 However, music doesn’t always end up working correctly.
-Some shows are conversational and are more focused on serious aspects of life, like politics or war.
+Some shows are conversational and focus more on serious aspects of life, like politics or war.
 Even intermittent music isn’t a perfect fit for some of these shows.

-At such a juncture, a familiar tune, jingle, or music can work wonders to keep the association of the listener alive with the podcast station.
+At such a juncture, a familiar tune, jingle, or music can work wonders to keep the listener’s association alive with the podcast station.

 Music can also work well for the intro and outro of your podcast.
 Music, a short jingle, or sound effects can also be trademarked and copyrighted as part of intellectual property.

-In the end, if you do decide to use paid or free music, you must take responsibility for it.
-If you are using someone else’s copyrighted material, you must have the proper license to use it.
+Ultimately, if you decide to use paid or free music, you must take responsibility for it.

-Or if you’re the creative type you could create and copyright your own music.
+Or, if you’re the creative type, you could create and copyright your music.

 To get listeners excited for your show, use captivating music for the tone and mood you want to elicit.

 How to Choose Cover Art For Your Podcast.